-Mustang Tiji Festival Trek, Mustang Tiji Festival date May 5th, 6th, and 7th - 2024, Tiji Festival Date 2024.
-Three days annual event, the Traditional and Historical Buddhist Festival Tiji Festival is celebrated in the third month of the Tibetan Calendar.
-The Mustang Tiji Festival date is announced for 2024, Tiji festival is celebrating the months of May 5, 6, and 7 in Upper Mustang (Lo -Manthang) 2024.
+Mustang Tiji Festival 2025 is a three-day annual event, the Traditional and Historical Buddhist Festival Tiji Festival is celebrated in the third month of the Tibetan Calendar.
+The Mustang Tiji Festival date is announced for 2025, Tiji festival is celebrating the months of May 24, 25, and 26 in Upper Mustang (Lo -Manthang) 2025.
 Tiji festival is becoming more popular every year because it is a unique Buddhist festival celebrated only (Upper Mustang) walled city of Lo Manthang.

-The year 2024 Tiji Festival is Start on May 5 and ends on May 7 - 2024.
+The year 2025 Tiji Festival starts on May 24 and ends on May 26 - 2025.
 Visit Himalaya Treks organized Mustang Tiji festival trek each year with departure guaranteed.
 Mustang Tiji Festival is celebrating the annual Tiji Festival in Upper Mustang Lo Manthang.
-Tiji Festival is a three days event, always held in the third Tibetan Month (Month of May)
+Tiji Festival is a three-day event, always held in the third Tibetan Month (Month of May).

 Mustang Tiji Festival is a fascinating annual three-day festival consisting of Tibetan rituals that celebrate the myth of a son who had to save the Mustang kingdom from destruction.
 The festival is indigenous to Lo-Manthang, Upper Mustang.
 "Tiji" the name is an abbreviation of the word "Tempa Chirim" which means "Prayer for World Peace".
 This festival commemorates the victory of Lord Buddha's incarnation Dorjee Sonnu over a demon called Man Tam Ru a vicious creature feeding on human beings and causing storms and droughts.